MaksymKapelianovych/FilteredGameplayTags/README.md

  };
 ```

-Specific filtered tags can be added from C++ using FGameplayTagNativeAdder, which allows to use such tags anywhere else in C++ code:
+Specific filtered tags can be added from C++ using set of macros or FGameplayTagNativeAdder, which allows to use such tags anywhere else in C++ code.

 ```
 // "YourTags.h"
+namespace ActionTags // namespace is not necessary, but it helps to keep things organized {
+ 	DECLARE_FILTERED_GAMEPLAY_TAG_EXTERN(FActionTag, Equip);
+	DECLARE_FILTERED_GAMEPLAY_TAG_EXTERN(FActionTag, Unequip);
+}

 struct FNativeActionTags : public FGameplayTagNativeAdder {
 	virtual ~FNativeActionTags() {}

  	FActionTag Walk;
  	FActionTag Run;
  	FActionTag Jump;